Sorry, you need to enable JavaScript to visit this website.

 Pregnant officers

-If the NPPF Step two legal examination falls within a period of pregnancy, an officer may choose to still take the examination.
-It may be possible to provide accommodations to assist with an officer’s attempt at the NPPF Step two legal examination while pregnant.
+If the NPPF step two legal examination falls within a period of pregnancy, an officer may choose to still take the examination.
+It may be possible to provide accommodations to assist with an officer’s attempt at the NPPF step two legal examination while pregnant.
 Applications should be made as early as practicable (See reasonable adjustments and accommodations for more information).
 If a force provides a testing centre, additional accommodations may need to be arranged directly with the force.

-A copy of the most recent pregnancy related force risk assessment may need to be submitted to your force examinations officer prior to sitting the NPPF Step two legal examination, to allow any appropriate provision of accommodations to be made for pregnant officers.
+A copy of the most recent pregnancy related force risk assessment may need to be submitted to your force examinations officer prior to sitting the NPPF step two legal examination, to allow any appropriate provision of accommodations to be made for pregnant officers.
 Every effort will then be made to ensure that reasonable accommodations are provided and that any hazards identified within the risk assessment are minimised by adequate control measures.

 Maternity leave